Ultraman (1966 TV series): English version

 United Artists Television picked up the rights for Ultra Q and Ultraman in the fall of 1966, two months after the first episode of Ultraman aired.
 Ultra Q was dubbed but never broadcast in the United States due to American TV stations preferring color shows over black-and-white shows.
-Ultraman ran in and out of syndication until the mid-1980s.
+Ultraman ran in and out of syndication until the early 1990s.
 UA-TV also syndicated Ultraman internationally.
 Peter Fernandez, Corinne Orr, and Earl Hammond provided the voices for the dub.
 Fernandez also wrote and supervised the dub.

 Describing the process, Fernandez said: "I had a Moviola, sometimes a projector, and I’d go back and forth over each line carefully and carefully, building the line to look like English."
 Fernandez also went on to explain that a grease pencil was used to mark scenes that needed to be dubbed, even if it were only a few lines.
 A loop of the film would be projected so that the voice actor could memorize his or her lines and see where the scene needed to be dubbed.
 The voice actors had to wait for a beeping signal before starting, Fernandez explained: "So in the studio you hear “Beep… beep… beep…” then you talk, as if there is a fourth beep.
 Those beeps are drilled into me.
 They are two-thirds of a second apart.
 Later on, the film is reassembled and mixed with the original music and sound effects."
 The English dub was featured in the BCI Eclipse DVD release of Ultraman, as well as subsequent DVD re-issues from Mill Creek Entertainment.